javiabellan/optimization/readme.md

 > - Like solving puzzles
 > - Lots of logic

+> ### REMEMBER: The more constraints you add to your model, the faster the computation will be.

 Modela tu problema lo mejor posible (contraints) para que el solver lo resuleva

 CP is branch and pruning: